watem-sedem/watem-sedem/docs/cn-ws.rst

 =========================

-Some additional functionalities were added to CN-WS, next to the basic model features of WaTEM-SEDEM and the CN model.
+Some additional functionalities were added to CN-WS, next to the basic model features of WaTEM/SEDEM and the CN model.
 These additional functionalities have a large impact on water and sediment transport through the model domain.
 By default, these additional features are disabled, but can be enabled in the ini-file with the correct user choice.
 When the user enables an extra feature,